-In the last six years, our ACGS score has improved from 63.96 points in 2014 to 96.64 points in 2021, outpacing the average score for local conglomerates and top 100 publicly listed companies in the country based on market capitalization.
+In the last ten years, our ACGS score has improved from 63.96 points in 2014 to 108.11 points in 2023, outpacing the average score for local conglomerates and top 100 publicly listed companies in the country based on market capitalization.

-DMCI Holdings received the prestigious 3 Golden Arrow award, a testament to their sustained commitment to top-tier corporate governance standards.
+DMCI Holdings received the prestigious 3 Golden Arrow award at the 2024 ACGS Golden Arrow Recognition held on September 19, 2024, a testament to their sustained commitment to toptier corporate governance standards.
 DMCI Holdings has been consistently recognized as ASEAN Corporate Governance Scorecard (ACGS) Golden Arrow awardees since 2019.